MOHAMEDAAKIFASRAR/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Jupyter notebook

-## Algorithm
+## Algorithm:
-1.Start the program
+1.Start the program.
 2. Import the required library and read the dataframe.
 3. Write a function computeCost to generate the cost function.
 4. Perform iterations og gradient steps with learning rate.
 5. Plot the Cost function using Gradient Descent and generate the required graph.
-6.End the program
+6.End the program.
 ## Program:
 ```
 /*